fredmny/fredmny/README.md

 # Hi there! 👋

-I'm Fred, a data engineer with experience and great interest in SQL, Python, and building data pipelines and scalable and maintainable data solutions.
-I love to learn new skills and technologies and implement them at work and personal projects.
+I'm Fred, a data engineer with experience in SQL, Python, building data pipelines and creating maintainable data solutions.
+I'm passionate about constantly learning new skills and technologies, which I enjoy implementing in both my professional and personal projects.

 I'm currently based in 🇧🇷 Brazil and 🏢 working at Loft